Code-Institute-Submissions/blockjarvis-ciproject4_NovResub/README.md

 ![Mockup](/media/readme/responsive.png)

-This comprehensive site was designed for a ecommerce site.
+This comprehensive site was designed for an ecommerce site.
 The focus of the site is to provide a functional ecommerce site with a clean and modern design.

 This is the fourth of four Milestone Projects that the developer must complete during the Full Stack Web Development Program at The Code Institute.